Burlington (Nashville, Tennessee): History

-Elliston built a small house in 1816, and he named it Burlington "after the Elliston homestead in Kentucky."
+Elliston built a small house in 1816 and named it Burlington "after the Elliston homestead in Kentucky."
 The house stood on modern-day Elliston Place.
 It was designed by William Strickland in the Renaissance architectural style.

 His son William R. Elliston, who served as a member of the Tennessee House of Representatives from 1845 to 1847, inherited the plantation in 1856.
-With his wife Elizabeth Boddie, he built a bigger house on his father's old house in 1859.
-The Ellistons were slaveholders.
+He built a bigger house on his father's old house in 1859 with his wife Elizabeth Boddie.
+The Ellistons were enslavers.

-The plantation was inherited by their daughter, Lizinka.
+Their daughter, Lizinka, inherited the plantation.
 With her husband, Edward Buford, a Confederate veteran, she built a new house in 1887.
 By 1889 they had sold most of the land to the West End Land Company for development.
 Part of the land was also donated to build the campus of Vanderbilt University.

 The house was dismantled in 1932.
 However, the materials were used by the Shepherds, who were descendants of the Ellistons, to build a new mansion called Burlington in Green Hills, designed by architect Bryant Fleming.

 In 2012, Vanderbilt University named Elliston Hall for Elizabeth Boddie Elliston.
-In a 2017 article, USA Today questioned their decision to honor a slaveholder on their campus.
+In a 2017 article, USA Today questioned their decision to honor an enslaver on their campus.